shapeandshare/dicebox.core/README.md

 # dicebox
-               ..let's shake things up..
+               Let's shake things up!

 Mission Statement / Why
 -----------------------
 I have a simple dream.
-A dream of one day playing Dugeons and Dragons on YouTube and have REAL dice involved.
+A dream of one day playing Dugeons and Dragons live online and have REAL dice involved.
 There are lots of great programs with shared dice rollers in them.
 I know.
 What I want is the real deal.
 So I began crafting dicebox.

 Dicebox has come through a number of iterations, but finally landed on the implementation and code heritage it has based on what works, is widely available, and accepted for this problem domain.